devuri/http/README.md

 # HttpClient

-The `HttpClient` is a Composer package that provides a simple, flexible utility for making HTTP requests.
+The `HttpClient` provides a simple, flexible utility for making HTTP requests.
 This package supports GET and POST methods and is designed to facilitate API requests requiring API key authentication.
 It's a basic straightforward way to interact with RESTful APIs from PHP applications.

 ## Features